New South Wales flag redesign

 The Blues

-The field uses the traditional sky blue of New South Wales, representing the state's coastal identity and its long-standing sporting traditions.
+The field uses the traditional sky blue of New South Wales, representing the state's identity and its long-standing sporting traditions.

-The waratah
+The 'tah

-Inclusive Southern Cross
+Inclusive

 New South Wales uses a version of the Southern Cross with 5, 6, 7, 8 and 9 points representing diversity and inclusion of everyone.
 NSW as the largest state by population, is one of only two states to make use of a 9 point star.